Christian Miller (American football)

-Christian Miller (born June 16, 1996) is an American football outside linebacker who is currently a free agent.
-He played college football at Alabama.
+Christian Miller (born June 16, 1996) is an American former professional football player who was a linebacker for the Carolina Panthers of the National Football League (NFL).
+He played college football for the Alabama Crimson Tide.

 College career

-Miller was a team captain and a member of 2 College Football Playoff National Championship teams as well as 4 SEC Championship teams while with the Crimson Tide.
+Miller was a team captain and a member of 2 College Football Playoff National Championship teams as well as 4 Southeastern Conference (SEC) Championship teams while with the Crimson Tide.
 A four-star recruit and the top ranked player in the state of South Carolina heading into Alabama, Miller was primarily used as an outside linebacker in college, although coach Nick Saban sometimes experimented with him at inside linebacker in practice due to his versatility.

 Miller's junior season was widely hampered by injuries, but was highlighted with a sack in the 2017 College Football Playoff National Championship.
 In his senior season, Miller was a consistent threat off the edge recording 8.5 sacks.
 In week 3, Miller was named SEC Defensive Player of the Week after recording 2.5 sacks and 5 total tackles against the Ole Miss Rebels.
 Unfortunately, Miller strained his hamstring in the 2018 Orange Bowl and missed the 2019 College Football Playoff National Championship game due to the injury.